MicrosoftDocs/azure-dev-docs/articles/java/containers/overview.md

 For any GC other than SerialGC, we recommend two or more vCPU cores - or at least `2000m` for `cpu_limit` on Kubernetes.
 We don't recommend selecting anything less than one vCPU core on containerized environments.

 > [!TIP]
-> If you don't know how many cores to start with, a good choice is 2 vCPU cores.
+> If you don't know how many cores to start with, a good choice is two vCPU cores.

 ### Pick a starting point